pingcap/tidb-operator/docs/api-references/docs.md

 </td>
 <td>
 <p>SecretName is the name of secret which stores the
-gcs service account credentials JSON .</p>
+gcs service account credentials JSON.</p>
 </td>
 </tr>
 <tr>